danielraffel/Switch/README.md

 ## Features
 - Create, update, and remove shortcuts for Google Cloud configurations associated with your Google accounts.
-- Display information about all configured shortcuts (and any you switch to.)
+- Display information about all configured shortcuts, including an asterisk (*) next to the currently active shortcut.
 - Execute shortcuts to quickly switch between Google Cloud configurations associated with your Google accounts.
+- Manage SSH commands for each shortcut, allowing easy SSH access to VMs associated with each shortcut.
+- Export and import Switch configurations, making the setup portable across different machines.

 ## Installation
 1. Clone the repo on your local machine